 Pommard 1er Cru Les Jarollieres opens with an aromatic expression of cherry and violet, plus cigar box aromas in the background.
-Smooth, balanced, but lively, with notes of red berries and red fruits, and a slightly woody finish.
+Smooth, balanced, but lively, with notes of red berries, red fruits and red cedar, with a well balanced and long finish.

 Burgundy wine region is located in central-east of France.
 Burgundy wines comes from multi sub-regions, each with its own particular character, each with its own particular climate.
 Chardonnay and Pinot Noir represent here the two key grape varieties for the production of some of the most exclusive Premier Cru and Grand Cru wines in the world.